-The evolutionary history of the subgenus Carabus (Platycarabus) is also revealed by our analyses.
-We recover the narrowly endemic Carabus cychroides as sister to the rest of the subgenus.
+The evolutionary history of the subgenus C. (Platycarabus) is also revealed by our analyses.
+We recover the narrowly endemic C. cychroides as sister to the rest of the subgenus.
 This is surprising as it was not suggested by the molecular inference of Casale et al. (1998).
 This placement has strong implications for our understanding of alpine biogeography in this group.
-Only Carabus irregularis has lowland populations and its derived placement in the phylogeny indicates that alpine specialization was likely ancestral in the subgenus with recent shift in that species to lower habitats.
-This phylogenomic pattern and the origin of the subgenus ca. 15 Ma during the warmest period of the Neogene seems to indicate that ancestors of Carabus (Platycarabus) may have been less specialized than nowadays and were distributed in mountain regions.
+Only C. irregularis has lowland populations and its derived placement in the phylogeny indicates that alpine specialization was likely ancestral in the subgenus with recent shift in that species to lower habitats.
+This phylogenomic pattern and the origin of the subgenus ca. 15 Ma during the warmest period of the Neogene seems to indicate that ancestors of C. (Platycarabus) may have been less specialized than nowadays and were distributed in mountain regions.
 In the mid Miocene, mountain ranges across the Alps had the same elevation as nowadays (Campani et al. 2012; Krsnik et al. 2021), however ecosystems were different due to significantly warmer climatic conditions.
 When the climate progressively turned colder these beetles adapted to ensuing conditions and became alpine specialists.
-It is possible that species of the subgenus diverged due to competition, niche filling and/or host specialization as observed in Carabus cychroides for instance.
+It is possible that species of the subgenus diverged due to competition, niche filling and/or host specialization as observed in C. cychroides for instance.
 We hypothesize that in the latest sequence of their evolutionary history, Pleistocene glaciations played a limited role in speciation since all current species had already diverged (Figure 3).

 Although natural hybrids are known between different species of the subgenus, our results recover no hybridization signal between them.
 The most significant case concerns the species C. fabricii and C. irregularis, whose ranges largely overlap in Switzerland, Austria and Slovakia.
-It is in these sympatric areas that several cases of natural hybridisation have been identified (e.g. at the Radstädter Tauern Pass in Austria, Mandl 1960).
-However, our genetic results do not show any hybridisation signals between the species, either on genetic structure, where the two clusters are well separated, or in the approach using Dsuite, which seeks to trace admixture signals in the lineages.
+It is in these sympatric areas that several cases of natural hybridization have been identified (e.g. at the Radstädter Tauern Pass in Austria, Mandl 1960).
+However, our genetic results do not show any hybridization signals between the species, either on genetic structure, where the two clusters are well separated, or in the approach using Dsuite, which seeks to trace admixture signals in the lineages.
 These results suggest that these sporadic hybridization events are not conserved in populations and could imply a potential infertility of F1s (Casale et al. 1998).
 Furthermore, the networks obtained with the three mitochondrial genes (Supplementary Figure 4) group the samples of the C. irregularis and C. fabricii species in the same cluster.
 These mitonuclear discordance patterns are frequent in the literature and can be explained by the specific biological properties of mitochondrial DNA (uniparental inheritance and reduced recombination; Birky 2001) or differences in the evolutionary histories of nuclear and mitochondrial markers including incomplete lineage sorting and gene flow among species (Sota & Vogler 2001; Suchan et al. 2017).
-The results obtained with the nuclear loci are sufficiently robust to be able to consider that the hybridisations observed are either localised or do not induce lasting admixture between the species.
-A more detailed analysis of hybrids, local populations and the implications of hybridisation on the fitness of individuals could provide a better understanding of the mechanisms involved.
+The results obtained with the nuclear loci are sufficiently robust to be able to consider that the cases of hybridization observed are either localized or do not induce lasting admixture between the species.
+A more detailed analysis of hybrids, local populations and the implications of hybridization on the fitness of individuals could provide a better understanding of the mechanisms involved.